 - Due to limited supply, we are no longer taking preorders for small or medium Miyagis.

 Do you sell oysters to eat at your retail store?

-- Yes, we offer shucked oysters every day and barbecued oysters on Saturdays from 12-3pm.
+- Yes, we offer shucked oysters every day.

 How do I prepare oysters?